thecatontheflat/zscroll.js/README.md

 # Usage

+You can get this script either from this repository or by running

+    bower install zscroll-js

 To activate events with the scrolling directions in your page, simply include the library file - it will register all events automatically.

     <script src="zscroll.min.js"></script>